Exercises

 Help

-• Initialise a variable total to 0.
+- Initialise a variable

-• Use a for with a range function to create a sequence going from 100 to 200 included (see example 2 in range function section).
+forwith arangefunction to create a sequence going from 100 to 200 included (see example 2 in range function section). - Inside the for loop add the iterator to the

 Exercise 14